Homemade Fajita Seasoning Recipe – Adios preservatives!

-Of course, being a vegetarian website we don’t have any meat recipes here, but we won’t tell you how you should eat your fajita seasoning.
+Obviously, we would recommend it on a vegan taco recipe, but we won’t tell you how you should eat your homemade taco seasoning.

 - Use the spice mix whenever you would use a store-bought version – generally mix it in with your meat and/or vegetables in the skillet/pan.
 Add a couple tablespoons of water if necessary (if you see the seasoning clumping in the pan).